Electrical Engineering 126 — Probability and Random Processes (4 Units)

 - Markov Chains and their Stationary Distributions

-3 hours lectures, 1 hour of discussion and 6-8 hours of problem sets per week.
+3 hours lectures, 1 hour of discussion, 6-8 hours of problem sets per week, and some weeks will have 2-4 hours of Python labs [the main challenge with labs comes from debugging and decoding ambiguous directions].
 This is known to be a very high workload course though, and you should be prepared to spend more than 10 hours per week on the homework.

 Choosing the Course